Effective visualisation can help to enhance performance through the following benefits:

 Visualisation is a great tool to help with concentration.
-Even during a performance you can visualise how you want things to turn out, constantly seeing images of success.
-In stop start sports such as football or rugby, visualising the things you want to happen and imagining these, you can help stop your mind wandering to distracting or unhelpful thoughts.
+Even during a performance, you can visualise how you want things to turn out, constantly seeing images of success.
+In stop-start sports such as football or rugby, visualising the things you want to happen and imagining these, you can help stop your mind from wandering to distracting or unhelpful thoughts.

 Controlled Emotions and Responses

 Visualisation can be used to get you at the right ‘emotional temperature’ what we call your optimum zone for performance.
 This will depend on the sport and the individual, sometimes you’ll need to psych yourself up, many times you’ll need to become calmer and more relaxed.
 The highly successful women’s basketball coach Pat Summitt would use visualisation with the team for relaxation before big matches.
 Likewise, the highly respected Football manager Steve Coppell would ask all the players in the dressing room before a match to close their eyes for a few moments and visualise what they wanted to do in that game and see themselves doing it well.
 In many sports, this is a great strategy, as many athletes will simply get themselves so pumped up they lose focus and find it difficult to make the right decisions and choices.

 One of the best-known uses of visualisation is practicing particular sports skills.
 The nice thing about visualisation is you can play a tape in your mind of the perfect execution and see yourself doing it.
 The more complex the routine or skill, the more beneficial it will be to use visualisation – science has shown over and over again that mental rehearsal helps skill acquisition.